Malcolm Woldenberg

-Malcolm C. Woldenberg (5 May 1896 - 21 September 1982) was a Canadian-born American businessman.
+Malcolm C. Woldenberg (5 May 1896 - 21 September 1982) was an American businessman.

 Early life

 Woldenberg was born in Montreal, Canada, the son of Jewish immigrants from Europe.
 His family moved to the US when he was a child.

 Career

 He started working as one of the Canadian distillers Seagram's first employees in the US.
 In the course of his work, he met Newman Goldring, and together they moved to New Orleans in 1941 to start a wholesale liquor business.
 In 1944, Woldenberg founded the Magnolia Marketing Company with Goldring and his son Stephen Goldring, his long-time business partners.
 It later became Republic National Distributing Company, and is today known as the Sazerac Company.

 Woldenberg was an active civic leader in New Orleans's Jewish community.

 Personal life

 He was married to Dorothy Woldenberg.